Repository Summary

 - Default:

-ros2 launch franka_bringup franka.launch.py robot_ip:=<fci-ip>
+ros2 launch franka_bringup franka.launch.py robot_ip:=<fci-ip>. - Multi-mode:

-ros2 launch franka_bringup multimode_franka.launch.py robot_ip:=<fci-ip>
+ros2 launch franka_bringup multimode_franka.launch.py robot_ip:=<fci-ip>. -

 - Default: